radicaled/citadel/PROTOCOL.md

 Update an entity.

     * payload.entity_id: entity id to update
-    * payload.tile_gid: (OPTIONAL) global tile id for updated entity.
+    * payload.tile_gids: (OPTIONAL) global tile id for updated entity.
-        * if no tile_gid, then entity has not visually updated.
+        * if no tile_gids, then entity has not visually updated.
-    * payload.x: updated x location of this entity.
+    * payload.x: (OPTIONAL) updated x location of this entity.
-    * payload.y: updated y location of this entity.
+    * payload.y: (OPTIONAL) updated y location of this entity.
-    * payload.z: updated z location of this entity.
+    * payload.z: (OPTIONAL) updated z location of this entity.

 move_entity
 ===